dahlia/fedify/docs/tutorial.md

           publicKey: await exportJwk(publicKey),
         }
       );
-      return { privateKey, publicKey };
+      return [{ privateKey, publicKey }];
     }
     // Load the key pair from the Deno KV database: const privateKey = await importJwk(entry.value.privateKey, "private");
     const publicKey =  await importJwk(entry.value.publicKey, "public");
-    return { privateKey, publicKey };
+    return [{ privateKey, publicKey }];
   });
 ~~~~

 :::

-In the above code, we use the `~ActorCallbackSetters.setKeyPairDispatcher()`
+In the above code, we use the `~ActorCallbackSetters.setKeyPairsDispatcher()`
-method to set a key pair dispatcher for the actor *me*.
-The key pair dispatcher
+method to set a key pairs dispatcher for the actor *me*.
+The key pairs
-is a function that is called when the key pair of an actor is needed.
+dispatcher is called when the key pairs of an actor is needed.
+The key pairs
-The key pair dispatcher should return an object that contains the private key
+dispatcher should return an array of objects that contain the private key
 and the public key of the actor.
 In this case, we generate a new key pair
 at the first time and store it in the key-value store.
 When the actor *me* is
-dispatched again, the key pair dispatcher loads the key pair from the key-value
+dispatched again, the key pairs dispatcher loads the key pair from the key-value
 store.

 > [!NOTE]